Version: 1.0

 • proof_types_supported MUST be jwt as only JWT format is supported.

-• display MAY be used as fallback to OCA
+• display MAY be used as visualisation fallback to OCA Bundle.

-• uri MUST be a Data-URL (data URI schema) with MIME-type (media type) image/jpeg or image/png and be base64 encoded.
-This means the uri must begin with data:image/png;base64 or data:image/jpeg;base64
+• uri MUST be a Data-URL (data URI schema) with MIME type image/jpeg or image/png and be base64 encoded.
+This means the uri MUST begin with data:image/png;base64 or data:image/jpeg;base64.

 Swiss Profile version indication with parameter profile_version in Credential Issuer Metadata JSON body is REQUIRED.